quanghoang33/Gen-7/Homework/Le_Trong/src/lesson_06/solid.md

     }
 }
 ```
-You can see that we just introduced new struct for each payment gateway by implement `PaymentProcessor` trait for them.
-We neither modify the `PaymentProcessor` trait nor touch the `PayPalGateway`.
+You can see that we've introduced new struct for each payment gateway and implemented `PaymentProcessor` trait for them without modifing the `PaymentProcessor` trait or touching the `PayPalGateway` struct.